stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 * **Assets**.
 This is a mapping between all Stacks asset types and the quantities of each type owned by the account.
-This includes the STX token, as well as any other on-chain assets declared by a Clarity smart contract (i.e. fungible and non-fungible tokens).
+This includes the STX token, as well as any other on-chain assets declared by a Clarity smart contract (i.e., fungible and non-fungible tokens).

 All accounts for all possible addresses are said to exist, but nearly all of